snss231/tp/docs/UserGuide.md

 ### Finding tasks: `findt`

-Find tasks whose task names contain any of the given keywords and/or by tags.
+Find tasks whose task names contain any of the given keywords and/or tags.

 **Format**: `findt KEYWORD [MORE_KEYWORDS]...[TAG]...`

 * The search is case-insensitive. e.g `eat` will match `Eat`
 * The order of the keywords does not matter. e.g. `Eat Apple` will match `Apple Eat`
-* Only the name is searched.
+* Both task names and tags are searched for matching keywords.
 * Only full words will be matched e.g. `Apples` will not match `Apple`
 * Tasks matching at least one keyword will be returned (i.e. `OR` search). e.g. `Apple Pear` will return `Eat apple`, `Buy pear`

 **Examples**:
-* `findt with` returns `Consultation with students` and `Meeting with invigilators`
+* `findt with` returns `Consultation with students` and `Meeting with invigilators`.
+* `findt week` returns all recurring instances of `CS2103T Lecture` as their tags contain `Week XX Lecture`.
-* `findt TAs lecture` returns `Meeting with TAs` and all recurrences of `CS2103T lecture` <br>
+* `findt TAs lecture` returns `Meeting with TAs` and all recurrences of `CS2103T lecture`. <br>
     <br>
     ![`findt TAs lecture`](images/findtCommandShowcase.png)